giorgk/Mantis/Local/Readme.md

 **Ngw**

-Download from https://github.com/ucd-cws/nitrates-cv the Ngw tifs for each year and rename them as below
+Download from https://github.com/ucd-cws/nitrates-cv the Ngw tifs for each year and rename them as below:
+_It is very important to keep this naming format_

 * _Ngw_1945.tif_
 * _Ngw_1960.tif_